kokizzu/BemiDB/README.md

 ./bemidb start
 ```

-CLI arguments take precedence over environment variables, so you can override the environment variables with CLI arguments.
+CLI arguments take precedence over environment variables.
+I.e. you can override the environment variables with CLI arguments.

 Here is the minimal IAM policy required for BemiDB to work with S3: